centridsol/native-module-prebuilds-creator/README.md

 .catch((error) => {
   console.error(error)
 })
 ```

-## Documetation
+## Documentation

-* For the prebuilds creator see - [Native Module Prebuild Creator]()
+* For the prebuilds creator, see [Native Module Prebuild Creator](https://gitlab.com/centridpub/native-module-prebuilds-creator/-/tree/master/packages/native-modules-prebuilds-patcher)
-* For the prebuilds patcher see - [Native Module Prebuild Patcher]()
+* For the prebuilds patcher, see [Native Module Prebuild Patcher](https://gitlab.com/centridpub/native-module-prebuilds-creator/-/tree/master/packages/native-modules-prebuilds-creator)

 ## Why?

-Some might be wondering, why?, as packages are usually built on install (and tools like electron-rebuilder can do it for you).
-Well, this reason for this is 2 fold:-
+Some might be wondering, why?
+Packages are usually built on installation (and tools like electron-rebuilder can do it for you).
+Well, the reason for this is primarily twofold:

-1. Making your build process more deterministic - When working on a project locally, and as a single developer, the above reason is quite valid.
-However, when you are working on a team, and have CI process you might want to ensure that everyone running you app/project is using the same baniaries.
-This allows you produced them centrally, and distributed in your team/shared with you CI process.
-This thinking is partly why tool like prebuildify/prebuild-install exist.
-However in those tool, the onus is on the package maintainer to create the binaries .
+1. Making your build process more deterministic: When working on a project locally as a single developer, the above reason is quite valid.
+However, when you are working in a team and have a CI process, you might want to ensure that everyone building the app/project is using the same binaries.
+This allows you to produce them centrally and distribute them in your team or share them with your CI process.
+This thinking is partly why tools like prebuildify/prebuild-install exist.
+However, in those tools, the responsibility falls on the package maintainer to create the binaries.
-2. Making your build process platform agnostic - Native module are usually built against the environement you building them in (platform/arch etc).
-Hence banaries build on linux, will most likely not work in windows and vice-versa.
-This package attempts to locate the applicable binaries for your specified target environement and use/patch those when packaging your application.
-This means you can package your application for Windows using Linux (given than your generated prebuilds folder contains the applicable binaries).
-This is particularly useful for CI processes are they usually rely on some variant of linux.
+2. Making your build process platform agnostic: Native modules are usually built against the environment in which they are built (platform/arch, etc.).
+Therefore, binaries built on Linux will most likely not work on Windows and vice versa.
+This package attempts to locate the appropriate binaries for your specified target environment and use/patch them when packaging your application.
+This means you can package your application for Windows using Linux (given that your generated prebuilds folder contains the appropriate binaries).
+This is particularly useful for CI processes as they usually rely on some variant of Linux.

-## Future improvements and other notes
+## Future Improvements and Other Notes

-* Most of the operations in these packages are run synchronosly, of which performance gains can be made running most  of these operations asynchronusly.
-This will be considered for future releases
+* Most of the operations in these packages are run synchronously, and performance gains can be made by running most of these operations asynchronously.
+This will be considered for future releases.

 ## Contributing

-Native Module Prebuilds Creator is an opensource project and contributions are valued.
-If there is a bug fix please create a pull request explain what the bug is, how you fixed and tested it.
+Native Module Prebuilds Creator is an open-source project, and contributions are valued.
+If you have a bug fix, please create a pull request explaining what the bug is, how you fixed it, and how you tested it.

-If it's a new feature, please add it as a issue with the label enhancement, detailing the new feature and why you think it's needed.
-Will discuss it there and once it's agreed upon you can create a pull request with the details highlighted above.
+If it's a new feature, please add it as an issue with the "enhancement" label, providing details about the new feature and why you think it's needed.
+We will discuss it there, and once it's agreed upon, you can create a pull request with the highlighted details.
 ## Authors

 * **Chido Warambwa** - *Initial Work* - [chidow@centridsol.tech](mailto://chidow@centridsol.tech)